kyma-project/busola/docs/extensibility/display-section.md

 - **details-top** - At the top of the resource view
 - **list-header** - In the header of the list view
 - **banner** - At the top of the ClusterOverview or ResourceDetails
-- **cards** - In the statistical cards section of the ClusterOverview

 ### All available _injections_ locations

 #### Special views

 - ClusterOverview (only supports the **details-\*** slots)
-- ClusterStats (the statistical cards section of the ClusterOverview)
 - CustomResourceDefinitions

 #### Resource views